Broadcom

-Broadcom Inc. is an American designer, developer, manufacturer, and global supplier of a wide range of semiconductor and infrastructure software products.
+Broadcom Inc. is an American multinational designer, developer, manufacturer, and global supplier of a wide range of semiconductor and infrastructure software products.
 Broadcom's product offerings serve the data center, networking, software, broadband, wireless, storage, and industrial markets.
+As of 2025—amid the AI boom—Broadcom is one of the largest companies globally, and could be considered part of the Big Tech group and the Magnificent Seven, replacing Tesla.

-As of 2022, some 78 percent of Broadcom's revenue was coming from its semiconductor-based products and 22 percent from its infrastructure software products and services.
+In December 2024, Broadcom became the 12th company to surpass a $1 trillion market cap, and as of September 2025, it remains the most recent company to reach that milestone.
+As of 2024, some 58% of Broadcom's revenue came from its semiconductor-based products and 42% from its infrastructure software products and services.

 Tan Hock Eng is the company's president and CEO.
-The company is headquartered in San Jose, California.
-Avago Technologies Limited took the Broadcom part of the Broadcom Corporation name after acquiring it in January 2016.
-The ticker symbol AVGO which represented old Avago now represents the newly merged entity.
+The company is headquartered in Palo Alto, California.
+Avago Technologies Limited changed its name to Broadcom to acquire Broadcom Corporation in January 2016.
+Avago's ticker symbol AVGO now represents the merged entity.
 The Broadcom Corporation ticker symbol BRCM was retired.
-At first the merged entity was known as Broadcom Ltd., before assuming the present name.
+Initially the merged entity was known as Broadcom Limited, before assuming the current name in November 2017.

-Broadcom has a long history of corporate transactions (or attempted transactions) with other prominent corporations mainly in the high-technology space.

 In October 2019, the European Union issued an interim antitrust order against Broadcom concerning anticompetitive business practices which allegedly violate European Union competition law.

+In May 2022, Broadcom announced an agreement to acquire VMware in a cash-and-stock transaction valued at $69 billion.
+The acquisition was closed on November 22, 2023.